seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 fornication, adultery, and all uncleanliness there.

 **ESCALUS**
-By the woman’s means?
+By the woman's means?

 **ELBOW**
-Ay, sir, by Mistress Overdone’s means: but as she
+Ay, sir, by Mistress Overdone's means: but as she
 spit in his face, so she defied him.

 **POMPEY**